TimMikeladze/next-upload/README.md

 );
 ```

-## Verifying uploads & Pruning assets
+## ✅ Verifying uploads

-Often times you will want to mark an upload as verified once it has been processed by your application.
+In certain scenarios you may need to mark an upload as verified once it has been processed by your application.

 To enable verification, set the `verifyAssets` config to `true` and instantiate `NextUpload` with an `AssetStore` instance.

+## ✂️ Pruning assets

 Now any file that is uploaded will have a `verified` property set to `false` by default.
 Once you have processed the file you can mark it as verified by calling `NextUpload.verifyAsset(id)`.